bjdhafssa/MTS-Clustering-and-Averaging/README.md

 # MTS Clustering and Averaging

 This repository contains the code that supports the results presented in our paper, 'Recent Advances in Time Series Averaging: Approaches, Comparative Analysis, and Future Directions'.
+Submmited at The 34th International Joint Conference on Artificial Intelligence (IJCAI-25).

 The purpose of this repository is to provide researchers with the means to reproduce our experiments.